-Ross was Writer and Director, based on original concepts by Giant Spoon, of the Adobe experiential marketing activation for Giant Spoon, AdWeek’s Breakthrough Agency of the Year and #1 Agency of the Year 2019.
-An immersive theater event with a constant influx of nearly 2,000 attendees in groups at the Adobe Summit, Vegas, it celebrates the 25th anniversary of the first digital ad by bringing to life the era’s offices and stores.
+Ross was Writer and Director, based on original concepts by Giant Spoon, of the Adobe experiential marketing activation for Giant Spoon: AdWeek’s Breakthrough Agency of the Year and #1 Agency of the Year 2019.
+An immersive theater event with a constant influx of nearly 2,000 attendees at Adobe Summit in Las Vegas, it celebrated the 25th anniversary of the digital ad by bringing to life the era’s offices and stores.

-Ross wrote, directed, scored, and produced the Off-Broadway free-roaming theatrical experience “Fairgrounds” for up to 1,600 audience members per show at 13 a week, attracting 290,000 total over 4 months.
-An immersive expansion of the Big Apple Circus brand.
+Ross was Writer, Director, Producer, and Choreographer of the immersive theater experience “Fairgrounds” Off-Broadway for up to 1,600 roaming audience members per show at 13 shows a week, attracting 290,000 auds over 4 months.
+A creative expansion of the Big Apple Circus brand.
+Thru Remarkable.
 New York Times Critic’s Pick.

-Ross was Creative Producer and Programmer of an interactive photo-op installation at Lincoln Center a social-media-friendly installation-venue.
-He imported a 2,700 squ ft European spiegeltent, added faux trapeze, lyra, and calliope designed by Matthew Buttrey and, as booker, programmed it as a performance space featuring Tony winners, rising comedians, burlesque acts, and celebrity visitors.
+Ross was Creative Producer and Programmer of an interactive photo-op installation at Lincoln Center.
+He imported a 2,700 squ ft European spiegeltent, added social media friendly trapeze, lyra, and calliope designed by Matthew Buttrey (Broadway’s Beetlejuice) and, as its booker, programmed it as a performance space featuring Tony winners, rising comedians, burlesque acts, and celebrity visitors.
+Thru Remarkable.

-Ross produced the NY premiere of A.R.T.’s and Tony winning director Michael Mayer’s “Warholcapote” at Sotheby’s, with a unique site-specific staging surrounded by original Warhols.
-With Tony winner Roger Bart, written by Rob Roth in collab with The Warhol Foundation and with direction from Tony winner Michael Mayer.
+Ross was Creative Producer of the NYC premiere of A.R.T.’s and Tony winning director Michael Mayer’s “Warholcapote” at Sotheby’s with a site-specific staging surrounded by original Warhols.
+Featuring Tony winner Roger Bart and written by Rob Roth in collab with The Warhol Foundation.
 It was Sotheby’s first play.
+Thru Remarkable.